Lebroba

-Lebroba is an album by drummer Andrew Cyrille, with guitarist Bill Frisell and trumpeter Wadada Leo Smith, recorded in 2017 and released by ECM the following year.
-The name "Lebroba" is an abbreviation of the Leland/Brooklyn/Baltimore hometowns of the three musicians involved in this special recording.
+Lebroba is an album by drummer Andrew Cyrille recorded in July 2017 and released on ECM November the following year.
+The trio features guitarist Bill Frisell and trumpeter Wadada Leo Smith.
+"Lebroba" is an abbreviation of Leland/Brooklyn/Baltimore, the trio's respective hometowns.

 Reception

 Response was generally positive, with the AllMusic review by Thom Jurek stating, "While much of Lebroba is gentle, none of it is nebulous or speculative.
-This trio engages in the kind of magical interplay that only extremely experienced players can conjure".
+This trio engages in the kind of magical interplay that only extremely experienced players can conjure."

 On All About Jazz, Mark Sullivan noted the album makes a "strong argument for Andrew Cyrille as composer, bandleader, and even drummer.
 He seems to have found a new voice, which is a delight to hear.
-Both Frisell and Smith shine in this context, supporting Cyrille's concept while also making strong individual contributions".
-In JazzTimes, Britt Robson observed, "Lebroba relaxes you like a landscape painting, allowing your senses to settle easily over the whole, with the opportunity always available to be stimulated by the details".
+Both Frisell and Smith shine in this context, supporting Cyrille's concept while also making strong individual contributions."

+In JazzTimes, Britt Robson observed, "Lebroba relaxes you like a landscape painting, allowing your senses to settle easily over the whole, with the opportunity always available to be stimulated by the details."